sagemath/trac_to_gh/Issue 5040.md

 # Issue 5040: Bug in NTL's ./configure

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5040

 Original creator: was